LifeMap: Academic, Career and Transfer Planning

 STEM Research Internships

-If you are a Science, Technology, Engineering, and Math student who has or will be completing your first year of coursework in your major, you may be eligible to apply for a competitive, paid research internship.
-Most research internships are offered in the summer, fulltime.
-BHCC has relationships with several National Science Foundation (NSF) and National Institute of Health (NIH) funded programs, and Community College programs at area institutions such as MIT, Harvard, Tufts, Boston University, UMass, and Dana Farber Cancer Institute.
-Student planning and preparation for these programs begins early in the fall semester with application deadlines starting as soon as Nov 1.
+Science, Technology, Engineering and Math students may be eligible to apply for competitive, paid research internships at top colleges and other research institutions.
+Most research internships are offered in the summer and require a full time commitment from students.
+Previous BHCC students have worked with National Science Foundation (NSF) and National Institute of Health (NIH) funded programs, and programs at area institutions such as MIT, Harvard, Tufts, Boston University, UMass, and Dana Farber Cancer Institute.
+Student planning and preparation for these programs begins early in the fall semester with application deadlines as early as November 1.
 These opportunities are offered in collaboration with STEM Faculty and the STEM Club.
+Interested students should speak with the STEM Coordinator (email@example.com) or the Academic Internships Coordinator (firstname.lastname@example.org).

 Learn and Earn

-Bunker Hill Community College’s Learn and Earn program offers competitive, paid internships at some of the top companies
+Bunker Hill Community College’s Learn and Earn program offers competitive, paid internships at Greater Boston’s top corporations, small businesses, non-profit, civic and cultural organizations.

-in Massachusetts, including Bank of America, Beth Israel Deaconess Medical Center, BJ’s Wholesale Club, the Boston Foundation, Dovetail Healthcare, Eaton Vance, Dell EMC, Fidelity Investments, Liberty Mutual, Plymouth Rock Assurance, Putnam Investments, Raytheon, Staples, State Street, Suffolk Construction, Tufts Technology Services, UBS and Vertex Pharmaceuticals.
-Students work 16-30 hours per week for $15/ hour, take a three-credit internship course, and receive mentoring and support for career goals.
+Some current and previous placement sites include Beth Israel Deaconess Medical Center, the Boston Foundation, Eaton Vance, Dell EMC, Fidelity Investments, Liberty Mutual, Plymouth Rock Assurance, Putnam Investments, Raytheon, State Street, Suffolk Construction, Tufts Technology Services, UBS, Portal Instruments, YW Boston, Museum of Science, Rogerson Communities and Vertex Pharmaceuticals.
+Students work 16-30 hours per week for at least $15/ hour, take a three-credit internship course, and receive mentoring and support for career goals.

 If you have attended another college, you may apply for transfer credit and advanced standing at Bunker Hill Community College.
 Send official transcripts from all previous colleges directly to the Academic Records Office at the time you apply to BHCC.
 Once you are accepted and become a matriculated (or degree-seeking) student, college transcripts will be evaluated.